HubbleNoScopes/Encryptions/README.md

 I created a random number generator that rounds down to the nearest whole number.
-I assigned up to 3 integers to the aphabets 26 letters.
+I assigned up to 3 integers to the alphabets 26 letters.
 The page will only last for 15 seconds until refresh.

 I included steps for installing a viable server and its packages for transmitting encryption keys.